When a hurricane is forcast to head your way there are steps

 - Use chaffing gear.

-Chaffing gear can be a old fire hose ... or a cut up pair of blue jeans..... anything that protects the rope anchor rodes and allow water and air circulation.
-Hurricane Andrew in 1992 demonstrated that constant stress will heat up anchoring ropes and over time they will actually melt.
+Chaffing gear can be an old fire hose ... or a cut up pair of blue jeans..... anything that protects the rope anchor rodes and allow water and air circulation.
+Hurricane Andrew in 1992 demonstrated that constant stress will heat up anchoring ropes and over time they will actually melt due to the abrasion of salt crystals embedded in the rope.
 So any chaffing gear you choose has to allow that heat to dissapate.

 - As a side note, after the carnage of the 2004 hurricane season,